 A summary of the investigations that have occurred at the Site are presented below.

 1.2.1 September 2008- Phase I Environmental Site Assessment

-In August 2007, Benchmark conducted a Phase I Environmental Site Assessment (ESA) of the subject property.
-Benchmark identified several areas of concern, which are described below (see Figure 3):
+In September 2008, Benchmark conducted a Phase I Environmental Site Assessment (ESA) at the Site.
+Benchmark identified several recognized environmental conditions (RECs) and recommended additional Site investigation.